Irish Baked Salmon and Cream Sauce

 How to tell when Baked Salmon is done

-Here are some tips on how to tell when baked salmon is done.
+Here are some tips for telling when baked salmon is done.

-Take a sharp knife or a fork and insert it into the thickest part of the baked salmon.
-If it is beginning to flake but still has translucency in the middle, it’s done.
+Use a sharp knife or fork to insert it into the thickest part of the baked salmon.
+If it is beginning to flake but still has translucency in the middle, it's done.

 The FDA recommends using an instant read thermometer to reach an internal temperature of 145 degrees F.